What is extradition?

 If extradition is ordered by the judge at Westminster Magistrates' Court and there is no appeal, the person must be surrendered within 10 days of the extradition order.
 Otherwise, if the appeal does not affect the extradition order, surrender must take place within 10 days of the conclusion of the appeal proceedings.

 If before conclusion of the extradition hearing at Westminster Magistrates' Court the wanted person is charged with an offence in England or Wales, the court must adjourn the extradition proceedings until the domestic matter is concluded.
 If the person is already serving a sentence of imprisonment in the UK, extradition proceedings may either be postponed until he has completed his sentence or, if the purpose of the request is to prosecute the person in the other state, he can be temporarily surrendered on the undertaking that he will be remanded in custody in the other state and returned to complete his UK sentence at the conclusion of the foreign trial.
+Broadly similar provisions apply in the period after extradition has been ordered but before it has been carried out.

 Export extradition to category 2 territories